Baixada Santista

-The Baixada Santista is a metropolitan area located on the coast of São Paulo state in Brazil, with a population of 1.7 million.
+The Região Metropolitana da Baixada Santista is a metropolitan area located on the coast of São Paulo state in Brazil, with a population of 1.7 million.
 Its most populous city is Santos.

-As an administrative division (Região Metropolitana da Baixada Santista), it was created in 1996.
-It consists of 9 municipalities.
+As an administrative division (Região Metropolitana da Baixada Santista), it was created on 30 July 1996.
+It consists of nine municipalities.

 The Baixada Santista is a major tourism region, especially for its numerous beaches.
 It also features the Port of Santos, the busiest container port in Latin America, and Cubatão, an industrial hub.